MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/using-devices-without-AR.md

 ## Prerequisites
 - Technicians must be using a mobile device **without** AR support to follow along this guide.
 If your device is not listed on the [Android/ARCore](https://developers.google.com/ar/discover/supported-devices) supported devices or [iOS/ARKit](https://developers.google.com/ar/discover/supported-devices#ios) supported devices, then your device does not support AR.
-- Remote collaborators on Microsoft Teams desktop or mobile can use devices with or without AR support; this has no impact on the AR experience).
+- Remote collaborators on Microsoft Teams desktop or mobile can use devices with or without AR support; this has no impact on the AR experience.

 ## How it works
 1. The technician using on a mobile device without ARCore/ARKit support launches and signs into  Remote Assist.
 The technician selects **Sign In** and is taken to the **Contacts** page.